 The accompanying consolidated financial statements have been prepared on the basis of continuity of operations, realization of assets and the satisfaction of liabilities and commitments in the ordinary course of business.
-Through December 31, 2016 and September 30, 2017 (unaudited), the Company has funded its operations with the sales of redeemable convertible preferred stock and payments received in connection with a collaboration agreement.
-Since inception, the Company has incurred recurring losses, including net losses of \$6.6 million for the year ended December 31, 2015, \$18.1 million for the year ended December 31, 2016 and \$18.8 million for the nine months ended September 30, 2017 (unaudited).
-As of December 31, 2016 and September 30, 2017 (unaudited), the Company had an accumulated deficit of \$25.8 million and \$44.6 million, respectively.
+Through December 31, 2017, the Company has funded its operations with the sales of redeemable convertible preferred stock and payments received in connection with a collaboration agreement.
+Since inception, the Company has incurred recurring losses, including net losses of \$6.6 million for the year ended December 31, 2015, \$18.1 million for the year ended December 31, 2017.
+As of December 31, 2017, the Company had an accumulated deficit of \$51.3 million.
 The Company expects to continue to generate operating losses in the foreseeable future.
-As of November 3, 2017, the issuance date of the annual consolidated financial statements for the year ended December 31, 2016, the Company expected that its cash, cash equivalents and marketable securities of \$54.9 million as of June 30, 2017 (unaudited), together with \$15.0 million of available borrowings under its loan and security agreement, would be sufficient to fund its operating expenses and capital expenditure requirements through at least 12 months from the issuance date of the annual consolidated financial statements.
+As of March 2, 2018, the issuance date of the consolidated financial statements for the year ended December 31, 2017, the Company expects that its cash, cash equivalents and marketable securities, together with \$15.0 million of available borrowings under its loan and security agreement, will be sufficient to fund its operating expenses and capital expenditure requirements through at least 12 months from the issuance date of the consolidated financial statements.